randoli/helm-charts/README.md

-# Randoli Helm Chart Public Registry
+# Randoli Data Plane

-## How to install the LocalControl Plane & Agent
+## How to install the Randoli Data Plane & Observability Agent

 ### Prerequisits.
 You need to setup an Account using the [Signup page](https://signup.randoli.io/?product=observability%2Bcost)